typelevel/Laika/docs/using-laika/output.md

   you can use 0 to switch off bookmark generation entirely.
 Every level of the tree hierarchy will be considered for a bookmark entry: directories, files and sections within files.
   The default value is `Int.MaxValue`.
-* `tocDepth` the number of levels to generate a table of contents for, you can use 0 to switch off toc generation entirely.
+* `toc.depth` the number of levels to generate a table of contents for, you can use 0 to switch off toc generation entirely.
 Every level of the tree hierarchy will be considered for an entry in the table of contents: directories, files and sections within files.
   The default value is `Int.MaxValue`.
-* `tocTitle` specifies the title for the table of contents.
+* `toc.title` specifies the title for the table of contents.
 The default value is `None`.
+* `titleImage` specifies the cover image for the book

 For more details on these features see [Document Structure].